-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-44) What is the difference between product markets and factor markets?
+111) What is the difference between product markets and factor markets?

 Answer: Product markets are markets for goods and services.
 Factor markets are markets for the factors of production, which are the inputs used to make goods and services.